Background pattern

 • the pre-filled syringe is not damaged.

-• the solution in the pre-filled syringe is transparent to slightly opalescent and colourless to slightly yellowish.
+• the solution in the pre-filled syringe is clear to slightly opalescent and colorless to slightly yellowish.

-• the solution in the pre-filled syringe does not have an abnormal colour, is turbid, or contains foreign particles.
+• the solution in the pre-filled syringe does not have an abnormal color, is not cloudy, or contains foreign particles.

 • the solution in the pre-filled syringe is not frozen.

-Prepare all the materials you need and place them on a clean surface, including antiseptic wipes, cotton or gauze, and a sharps container.
+Prepare all the materials you need and place them on a clean surface, including antiseptic wipes, cotton, or gauze, and a container for sharp objects.

 1. Choose and prepare the injection site: